jgreener64/allopred/README.md

 http://www.sbg.bio.ic.ac.uk/allopred/home

+The method is described here: Greener, JG and Sternberg, MJE (in press), AlloPred: prediction of allosteric pockets on proteins using normal mode perturbation analysis, *BMC Bioinformatics*.

 Downloading this code lets you run AlloPred locally.
 It should work on all Unix-based systems.
 With modification it could be made to work on Windows.

 Please contact Joe Greener (joe.greener13 at imperial.ac.uk) for support, queries and suggestions.

-AlloPred is currently under submission for publication - check back for the citation.
+Alternatively, open an issue on GitHub.

 ## Requirements